yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `rollout_model.engine_num`: Number of inference engines.
 - `rollout_model.tensor_parallel_size`: Degree of tensor parallelism.
 - `auxiliary_models`: Additional models used for custom workflows.
+- `eval_interval`: Interval (in steps) for evaluating the model.
+- `eval_on_startup`: Whether to evaluate the model on startup.
+More precisely, at step 0 with the original model, so it will not be triggered when restarting.
+- `runner_num`: (*Deprecated*) Number of parallel workflow runners.

 ---